suha-nathan/tetris/README.md

 Main technologies used - Javascript, HTML Canvas.
 No external npm packages or external libraries used.

 Main Development Goal - To try to reverse engineer a simple game of tetris into its constituent components.
-Some questions that came to me when designing the game:
+Some questions that occurred to me when designing the game:

 - How to represent a game piece (termino) in code?
 - How to rotate a game piece algorithmically?